vuejs/docs/src/api/sfc-script-setup.md

 ### Dynamic Components

-Since components are referenced as variables instead of registered under string keys, we should use dynamic `:is` binding when using dynamic components inside `<script setup>`:
+Since components are referenced as variables instead of registered under string keys, you should use dynamic `:is` binding when using dynamic components inside `<script setup>`:

 ```vue
 <script setup>